This section provides information about using the Theme Editor to create and modify theme products.

-- Group: A control set based on UI features (e.g., common, lock screen, Home screen), applications (e.g., phone, contact, message applications), utilities (e.g., keyboard, sound), and widgets (containing one or more theme subgroups)
+- Group: A control set based on UI features (for example, common, lock screen, Home screen), applications (for example, phone, contact, message applications), utilities (for example, keyboard, sound), and widgets (containing one or more theme subgroups)

 - Subgroup: A functional set within the parent group, containing one or more theme clusters

 - Cluster: A functional or design set within the parent subgroup, containing one or more theme parameters

 - Parameter: One theme parameter setting controls one UI aspect

 Theme Editor Main Screen

 - Application group panel: Navigate to reference theme UI screens.